-The Medal for Excellence in Studies over four years is awarded to the graduating senior who has the highest weighted cumulative grade point average for seven semesters of high school based on six class periods over three years and at least five class periods in the senior year.
-Any credit for classes beyond the regular school day and any summer school courses are excluded from the G.P.A. computation.
+TThe Medal for Excellence in Studies over four years is awarded to the graduating senior who has the highest weighted cumulative grade point average for seven semesters of high school based on six class periods over three years and at least five class periods in the senior year.
+Any credit for classes beyond the regular school day (e.g. zero block courses) and any summer school Intersession, independent study, online, or off campus courses are excluded from the G.P.A. computation.
+Calculations are carried only to the second decimal point and calculations are not rounded up or down.